×

 Make sure your tenancy contract is explicit and clear.
 This way, when a disagreement arises you can highlight the relevant section.

-By keeping clear records of what was reported, when, how you responded, the work done and any inspections, you can evidence the fact that you knew about an issue and addressed it.
+By keeping clear and relevant records of what was reported, when, how you responded, the work done and any inspections, you can evidence the fact that you knew about an issue and addressed it.

 Keep Your Property Maintenance on Track